U.S. Airstrikes Seek To Turn Back Militant Tide From Iraqi Dam

 VIGELAND: Peter, the U.S. started airstrikes to protect the religious minority Yazidis, who were surrounded by fighters the terrorist group ISIS.
 Now today we hear reports that more than 80 Yazidis have been killed.
 Can you tell us more about what happened?

 KENYON: We've heard harrowing stories about Kojo village that's near Sinjar.
 The mayor's brother says he's got names of all 80 men gunned down by the Islamic State fighters for refusing to convert to Islam and the names of the women and children taken to the Islamist-controlled town of Tal Afar, where Yazidis fear they'll be sold or handed out as brides.
 The man we spoke with had four sons killed and lost for daughters-in-law.
 And everywhere we went today, we heard the question why aren't the Americans protecting us?
-But we're also hearing about collaborators from nearby Arab villages here helping the Islamic fighters carry out their bloody orders.
+But we're also hearing about collaborators from nearby Arab villages helping the Islamic fighters carry out their bloody orders.

 VIGELAND: And what do we know about the refugees who did manage to escape?

-KENYON: Well, we were in Zakho today - that's up near the border with Turkey - and displaced Yazidis are everywhere - in schools, in camps, in under-construction building, in parking lots, in trucks.
+KENYON: Well, we were in Zakho today - that's up near the border with Turkey - and displaced Yazidis are everywhere - in schools, in camps, in under-construction buildings, in parking lots, in trucks.
 There's been a generous effort to help them, but most are arriving with nothing, not even identity papers that can be crucial to getting some of the aid.
 We met one survivor of an Islamist mass shooting.
 He was shot multiple times but still managed to somehow get up by Mount Sinjar and eventually to freedom.
-He says the man who gave the order to fire was a former Arab neighbor, someone who knew by name.
+He says the man who gave the order to fire was a former Arab neighbor, someone he knew by name.
 This is why so many Yazidis say they can't live in Iraq anymore.

 VIGELAND: NPR's Peter Kenyon in the northern Iraqi city of Duhok.
 Peter, thank you.